-However, when you Translate your document, you will find that the Braille document is in Grade 1 braille.
+And, of course, when you translate your print document, you will find that the braille document is rendered in Grade 1 braille.

-First, given that the base template for this example already has an initial style, we could have used the Modify Style dialog to make our changes for the new custom template.
-Normally, we use Add Style to start from scratch or to create a variation on an existing style, giving it a new name.
+First, given that the base template for this example already has an initial style, we could have used the Modify Style command to make our changes.
+Normally, we use Add Style to start from scratch.

 The example above does not illustrate the full potential of the initial style.
-A good example of this potential can be seen in the template "English (British Pre-UEB) - no caps in literary", where the initial style contains a whole series of codes:
+A good example of this potential can be seen in the template "English (British Pre-UEB) - no caps in literary", where the initial style contains a whole set of page format and translation control codes:

 [svant3] sets both the running header and the reference page number to reflect any change of chapter name or reference page that occurs mid-page.

 [svdac~1] determines the decimal alignment character (decimal point) to use.
-Here the character "1" indicates the braille decimal point will be represented by dot 2.
+Here the ASCII Braille character "1" indicates the braille decimal point is to be represented by dot 2.